boukendesho/caddy-snap/README.md

   }'
 ```

-The configuration file `caddy.json` is handled programmatically by caddy-dilyn's
+The configuration file `caddy.json` is handled programmatically by caddy's
 `configure` hook.
 As such, directly editing `${SNAP_COMMON}/caddy.json` is
 ill-advised and may result in an inconsistent `caddy.json`.